Paths to Success

 Did you Know?

-According to research, being on track in 9th grade is the greatest predictor of high school graduation.
+Research shows that being on track in 9th grade is the greatest predictor of high school graduation.
+But only 30% of 8th graders nationally demonstrate proficiency or above in math and reading.

-To get a gut check on your middle schooler's math and reading skills, have them take the Readiness Check.
+For families of middle schoolers, get a gut check on your child's math and reading skills by having them take the Readiness Check.
 As part of the results, you get videos and activities to support learning at home!

 Get the Readiness Check here »